-- A. Farm Environment Plans shall contain as a minimum: - 1.
+- A. Farm Environment Plansshall contain as a minimum: - 1.
 The property or enterprise details: - (a) Full name, address and contact details (including email addresses and telephone numbers) of the person responsible for the property or enterprise. - (b) Trading name (if applicable, where the owner is a company or other entity). - (c) A list of land parcels which constitute the property or enterprise: - (i) the physical address and ownership of each parcel of land (if different from the person responsible for the property or enterprise) and any relevant farm identifiers such as the dairy supply number, Agribase identification number, valuation reference; and - (ii) The legal description of each parcel of land. - 2.
-An assessment of the risk of diffuse discharge of sediment, nitrogen, phosphorus and microbial pathogens associated with the farming activities on the property, and the priority of those identified risks, having regard to Subcatchment targets in Table 3.11-1 and the priority of lakes within the Sub-catchment.
-As a minimum, the risk assessment shall include (where relevant to the particular land use): - (a) A description of where and how stock shall be excluded from water bodies for stock exclusion including: - $\begin{tabular}{ll} \textbf{(i) the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and the provision of the provisio$ - (ii) for areas with a slope exceeding 25 and where stream fencing is impracticable, the provision of alternative mitigation measures. - (b) Adescription of setbacks and riparian management, including: - (i) The management of water body margins including how damage to the bed and margins of water bodies, and the direct input of contaminants will be avoided, and how riparian margin settling and filtering will be provided for; and - (ii) Where practicable the provision of minimum grazing setbacks from water bodies for stock exclusion of 1 metre for land with a slope of lass than 15° and 3 metres for land with a slope between 15° and 25°; and - (iii) The provision of minimum cultivation setbacks of 5 metres. - (c) A description of the critical source areas from which sediment, nitrogen, phosphorus and microbial pathogens are lost, including: - (i) the identification of intermittent waterways, overland flow paths and areas prone to flooding and ponding, and an assessment of opportunities to minimise losses from these areas through appropriate stocking policy, stock exclusion and/or measures to detain flood waters and settle out or otherwise remove sediment, nitrogen, phosphorus and microbial pathogens (e.g. detention bunds, sediment traps, natural and constructed wetlands); and
+An assessment of the risk of diffuse discharge of sediment, nitrogen, phosphorus and microbial pathogens associated with the farming activities on the property, and the priority of those identified risks, having regard to Objective 3 sub-catchment targets in Table 3.11-1 and the priority of lakes within the sub-catchment.
+As a minimum, the risk assessment shall include (where relevant to the particular land use): - $(a) \ A \ description \ of \ where \ and \ how \ stock \ shall \ be \ excluded \ from \ water \ bodies \ for \ stock \ exclusion \ including:$ - (i) the provision of fencing and livestock crossing structures to achieve compliance with Schedule C; and - (ii) for areas with a slope exceeding 25° and where stream fencing is impracticable, the provision of alternative mitigation measures. - (b) Adescription of setbacks and riparian management, including: - (i) The management of water body margins including how damage to the bed and margins of water bodies, and the direct input of contaminants will be avoided, and how riparian margin settling and filtering will be provided for; and - (ii) Where practicable the provision of minimum grazing setbacks from water bodies for stock exclusion of 1 metre for land with a slope of lass than 15 and 3 metres for land with a slope between 15 and 25; and - (iii) The provision of minimum cultivation setbacks of 5 metres. - (c) A description of the critical source areas from which sediment, nitrogen, phosphorus and microbial pathogens are lost, including: - (i) the identification of intermittent waterways, overland flow paths and areas prone to flooding and ponding, and an assessment of opportunities to minimise losses from these areas through appropriate stocking policy, stock exclusion and/or measures to detain floodwaters and settle out or otherwise remove sediment, nitrogen, phosphorus and microbial pathogens (e.g. detention bunds, sediment traps, natural and constructed wetlands); and